 The mic itself is a large, heavy and very sturdy piece of kit.
 Like most dynamic mics, the SM7 is an "end-address" mic, meaning you talk into the end of the cylinder.

 This made it much easier for me to see my computer screen when speaking into the mic as it hung from my desk boom stand.
 See the picture above.
 It's pretty hard to see around my side-address Rode LDC mic, with its mandatory pop-filter.

-Also, the SM7 is a cardioid mic, which means it's a directional mic, picking up best what is directly in front of it, and rejecting sound from the rear.
-For a review on mic pickup patterns, see my article Directional and Omnidirectional Microphones – What Are They Good For?
+Also, the SM7 is a cardioid microphone, which means it's a directional mic, picking up best what is directly in front of it, and rejecting sound from the rear.
+For a review on what I mean by "cardioid polar pattern," see my article Directional and Omnidirectional Microphones – What Are They Good For?